MK-weiti/Java-Game/README.md

 - double click on it (or open terminal and run via java)
 - if it is not working check in properties if file is executable

+Or

+- go to the JGame (where is gradlew file)
+- in shell run ./gradlew desktop:dist
+- the result is in JGame -> desktop -> build -> libs -> (chose game version)
+- run file: java -jar (file name)

 Code instalation instruction:
 - download